Byron Georgantopoulos

 The options before the filename tell LaTeX2HTML to avoid certain conversions of LaTeX commands.

 Several LaTeX-oriented tags (like images and equations) whose presence and content do not have a summarising value were replaced by simple indicator tags.
-In this way the system did not count them as diagnostic unitsgif but the reader of the text was able to know where an equation or an image was originally placed, although the actual content of the equation is not of course reproduced.
+In this way the system did not count them as diagnostic units but the reader of the text was able to know where an equation or an image was originally placed, although the actual content of the equation is not of course reproduced.
 These tags were:

 Table of Indicator TAGS